conrad-krueger/Personal-Projects/Games/README.md

 Run:
 python battleship.py

-Short: Play battleship against a naive computer.
+Short: Play battleship against a computer.

 Long: Game where you can randomly place 5 ships of size 5,4,3,3,2 on a 10x10 board and attempt to hit the opponent's ships before the computer sinks all of your ships.
 The computer is running on a purely random guessing algorithm.

-NOTE: battleshipV2.py is in the making to have the computer develop a more intelligent guessing algorithm.
-Along with graphics.

 UPDATE:
 - Added a more intelligent guessing algorithm.
 (Medium/Hard difficulty.
 Will not sink two ships at once if they are next to each other.
 To clarify, if two ships are right next to each other and the computer manages to discover both of them in a short time frame, it will only attempt to fully sink one of them before returning to random guessing)